 Past due but not impaired loans are those for which contractual interest or principal payments are past due but the Bank believes impairment is not appropriate.
-As at 31 December 2020, there is no overdue loan to be classified as per IFRS 9 or ACPR issued by DAB.
+As at 31 December 2021, there is no loan to be classified in the category as per IFRS 9 or ACPR issued by DAB.